-7.1 A Member in Public Practice who provides or utilises Outsourced Services should consider developing policies and procedures designed to monitor and manage the delivery of the Outsourced Service.
-Adherence to such policies and procedures may be documented by the Member as part of the risk management process.
+7.1 A Member in Public Practice who provides or utilises Outsourced Services should develop, document and adhere to policies and procedures designed to monitor and manage the delivery of the Outsourced Service.

-- 7.2 A Member in Public Practice who provides Outsourced Services is required to have appropriate quality control requirements in place in accordance with APES 320 Quality Control for Firms. - 7.3 A Member in Public Practice who provides Outsourced Services should prepare working papers that appropriately document the work performed, including aspects of the Outsourced Service that have been provided, in writing.
+- 7.2 A Member in Public Practice who provides Outsourced Services is required to have appropriate quality control requirements in place in accordance with APES 320 Quality Control for Firms. - 7.3 A Member in Public Practice who provides Outsourced Services is required to have working papers that appropriately document the work performed, including aspects of the Outsourced Service that has been provided in writing.